 Do you have (or want to have) a technical theatre class at your school?

 Technical Theatre Design and Production courses (previously called Stagecraft) are state courses available for all schools in Florida.
 Several departments have Technical Theatre classes because it helps with your program’s opportunity to reach a variety of students.
 While most drama teachers are stronger in performance, offering Technical Theatre gets those students involved who like being behind the scenes.
 Many of teachers have local community and university people, as well as experienced high school Technical Theatre teachers help them get the class off the ground.
 You have a wonderful resource of such teachers in FATE.
 Check us out.
 And having a Technical Theatre class makes getting those sets done a lot easier!

 My district job is to get our adjudicators.
 Where can I start?

 Start right here.
 Who better to ask than theatre educators from around the state who know exactly what you need.
 Many FATE members are willing and able to be adjudicators.

-Are there any successful recruiting techniques for boys?
+Are there any successful recruiting techniques for a greater variety of students, especially boys?

 Some of us have seen big changes thanks to all the High School Musicals, and shows like Glee as our students walk in with an interest in the performing arts already, but recruitment can be a challenge still in many schools.
 Try “bring a friend” meetings, or talking to other organizations on campus who might be in the off season such as sports teams or marching band where students (and their parents and coaches) may be looking for activities to keep them busy after school.
 Also try enlisting teachers who already support your program to help with recruiting by talking it up in their classes.
 Most of all make your program one that welcomes newcomers with frequent low-commitment and social activities where anyone is welcome.
 Make it a mission of your program to grow, and consider a membership or recruitment student officer position to help work on it all year